This little pumpkin had a good life, but was never happy. Then Halloween night came along… not a great night if you’re a pumpkin! Find out his fate!

 The wolf helps Old Sultan win the love of his family, only to request help of his own.
 But Old Sultan cannot help and their friendship takes a knock.
 Thank goodness the three-legged cat turns up!

-Upon finding some money, this poor couple decide to purhcase a cow and sell the milk and cheese.
+Upon finding some money, this poor couple decide to purchase a cow and sell the milk and cheese.
 But when Mr.Vinegar buys the cow, he becomes distracted and makes a few bad decisions.

-A beautiful girl falls down a well and wakes in a magical land.
+A girl falls down a well and wakes in a magical land.
 She works there for Mother Holle and receives a handsome reward.
-Her jealous sister decides to follow in her footsteps with a different outcome.
+Her jealous sister decides to follow in her footsteps…

 Little Red Cap is taking some treats to her grandmother when she meets the hungry wolf.
 Running late, she arrives at the house to find a nasty surprise.